JMHanson4/Miasma_1.03_Revised/README.md

 # Miasma_1.03_Revised

+Note: use the BOM included in this repository.
+Some of the components have been relabelled in this revision so the BOM on SinPhi's website is no longer current.

 The changes from version 1.03 are:

 1) Updated the footprints and symbols to ones included in KiCAD 5.1.5, or otherwise included the auxillary libraries in the repository.